 A concern for people who smoke cannabis is whether it is harmful to suppress REM sleep.
 Studies show with minimal REM sleep, there are no adverse effects in day-to-day experiences.
 This is not the case with non-REM deep sleep cycles.
 The sequences of other sleep cycles are imperative to health.
 Antidepressants are known to suppress the REM sleep, but a daily regimen of SSRIs does not cause a downward spiral in people who consume cannabis.

 Cannabis has great healing properties for people suffering from symptoms of sleep disorders and mental health conditions.
-A doctor should be monitoring the use and sleep cycles to be sure a person gets maximum benefit without too much disruption to their daily routine.
+A doctor should monitor the use and sleep cycles to be sure a person gets maximum benefit without too much disruption to their daily routine.
+If you’re dreaming of smoking weed or struggling with good REM sleep, check with your doctor.
 The goal of cannabis is to be of help, not to be a detriment.
 Speak with qualified people who can help adjust the strains and transmission of cannabis to ensure everything is as it should be so that you can get the best night’s sleep possible for your overall health.